charmainkho/orbital-14-bootstrap/README.md

 CC By 4.0 International License

 This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

+## Acknowledgements

+Uses Twitter Bootstrap 3.1.1 - used under the terms of the MIT License